When to Move to the Suburbs: Why More & More People are Moving Pre-Kids

 #1.
 Cost Savings

-You have no doubt considered this at least a few (million) times.
-The average purchase price for a Manhattan apartment is $916,000.
-The average price for a three-bedroom in Essex County, New Jersey?
-Under $400,000.
+If you’re in that phase of getting ready to sell and decide when to move to the suburbs, you have no doubt considered this at least a few (million) times.
+The average purchase price for a city condo or co-op is $1.16 million.
+The average price for a single-family home in Essex County, New Jersey?
+Just over $580,000.
 It’s hard to resist those numbers, especially as rents and purchase prices are on the rise in virtually every city from coast to coast.

 While popular suburbs are seeing spikes, too, it’s not as dramatic—and, chances are, they’re starting from a lower jumping-off point to begin with, making the end result more affordable overall.